Nikhil22/udacity-nanodegree-self-driving-car/term1/behavioral-cloning/writeup.md

 ####1.
 An appropriate model architecture has been employed

 My model consists of a 3 convolutional layers and 2 fully connected layers.

-The convolutional layers have a SAME padding, elu activation and 4 by 4 stride.
+The convolutional layers have a SAME padding & elu activation

 My fully connected layers have elu activation as well.